-656.593 Procedure when worker elects to bring action; release of liability and lien of paying agency in certain cases.
-(1) If the worker or the beneficiaries of the worker elect to recover damages from the employer or third person, notice of such election shall be given the paying agency by personal service or by registered or certified mail.
-The paying agency likewise shall be given notice of the name of the court in which such action is brought, and a return showing service of such notice on the paying agency shall be filed with the clerk of the court but shall not be a part of the record except to give notice to the defendant of the lien of the paying agency, as provided in this section.
-The proceeds of any damages recovered from an employer or third person by the worker or beneficiaries shall be subject to a lien of the paying agency for its share of the proceeds as set forth in this section.
-When the proceeds are paid in a series of payments, each payment shall be distributed proportionately to each recipient according to the formula provided in this section, unless otherwise agreed by the parties.
-The total proceeds shall be distributed as follows:
+656.593 Procedure when worker or beneficiary elects to bring action; release of liability and lien of paying agency in certain cases.
+(1) If a worker or the beneficiaries of the worker elect to recover damages from an employer or third person, the worker or beneficiaries shall give notice of the election to the paying agency by personal service or by registered or certified mail.
+The paying agency likewise must be given notice of the name of the court in which the action is brought, and a return showing service of the notice on the paying agency must be filed with the clerk of the court but is not a part of the record except to give notice to the defendant of the lien of the paying agency, as provided in this section.
+The proceeds of any damages the worker or beneficiaries recover from an employer or third person are subject to a lien of the paying agency for the paying agency's share of the proceeds as set forth in this section.
+If the proceeds are paid in a series of payments, each payment must be distributed proportionately to each recipient according to the formula provided in this section, unless the parties otherwise agree.
+The total proceeds must be distributed as follows: